SailingGeographer/PythonTools/README.md

 Please consult the notebook for setup steps, required inputs, and output examples.
 Ensure you have sufficient AGOL permissions to access group content.

 Author: Jeff Erwin Contact: See profile for more details.

+3_AGOLSendAccountDeleteEmail.ipynb

+This repository includes an ArcGIS Notebook designed to automate email notifications for AGOL account deletions.
+By inputting a list of users marked for deletion, the notebook generates and sends templated emails notifying users of their account status, ensuring clear communication and compliance with organizational policies.

+The notebook integrates the ArcGIS API for Python to manage user accounts and uses Python's built-in email libraries (or third-party tools if configured) to send notifications.
+Clear markdown and input prompts guide the user through uploading the list of accounts, customizing email templates, and executing the notification process.

+This tool is ideal for GIS admins needing an efficient, repeatable way to handle account closures while keeping stakeholders informed.

+Author: Jeff Erwin Contact: See profile for further details.